j-herman99/hopify-saas-db/docs/hopify_db_gen_section_notes.md

 ## 🎯 Benchmarks

-Inserts SaaS KPI targets for benchmarking:
+Loads KPI benchmark values from a CSV file:

 - Includes Revenue, Customer, Support, and Marketing metrics
+- Fields include `segment`, `metric_name`, `target_value`, and `target_period` (monthly, annual, or lifetime)
-- Enables comparisons of actual vs. target across segments
+- Enables comparisons of actual vs. target across segments using predefined targets for each KPI and time period
 - Enhances executive reporting and dashboards

 ---